 Data Science Major Program

 Our Data Science program focuses on the organization, storage, and analysis of large sets of data, with a strong emphasis on the ability to communicate insightful results to a broad range of audiences.
-The demand for skills in data science has increased dramatically, making job candidates with a Data Science bachelor degree particularly appealing to employers.
+The demand for skills in data science has increased dramatically, making job candidates with a Data Science bachelor's degree particularly appealing to employers.
 After graduating from our Data Science program, you’ll be prepared for careers in a variety of different fields.

 Cutting-Edge Coursework and Interdisciplinary Curriculum